ADVERTISEMENT

 List of record collections at FamilySearch, sorted by date updated

 Searching a specific record collection that covers a place and time your family lived can help you focus on the most relevant matches.
 On FamilySearch, this technique also lets you access images of records that aren’t yet part of the site’s searchable indexes.
 Under the Search tab, click Records, then Browse All Published Collections to see a list of all records, both indexed and unindexed, arranged by place.
 If “Browse Images” appears in the Records column, none of the collection is indexed by name.
 If that column gives a record count, the collection is at least partially indexed.
 On the left, you can filter the list by name (enter any word in the collection title), place, date, record type and image availability.
-Click a title to search or browse that collection.
+Click a title to search or browse the collection.

 Rick Crume